Skip to content

 • Supports multi-timeframe analysis

-Heatmaps give you a broader view of the liquidity landscape - not just individual levels, but the full map of where the most significant order clusters sit.
+Heatmaps give you a broader view of the liquidity landscape - not just individual levels, but the full map of where the most significant concentrations of historical trading activity sit.
+The Liquidity Heatmap indicator visualizes where these concentrations form on your chart, while Alpha Sweep automatically detects sweep signals at key levels in real time.

 1. Entering before the sweep completes - Don't front-run the sweep.
 Wait for price to push beyond, reject, and show confirmation before entering.